-As a Catholic, Jesuit institution of higher learning, the University of Scranton is committed to providing an educational, residential, and working environment that free from harassment and discrimination.
-Harassment or discrimination based on race, color, religion, ancestry, gender, sex, pregnancy, sexual age, disabling condition, genetic orientation, information, national origin, veteran status, or any other characteristic protected by applicable law is prohibited.
+As a Catholic, Jesuit institution of higher learning, the University of Scranton is committed to providing an educational, residential, and working environment that is free from harassment and discrimination.
+Harassment or discrimination based on race, color, religion, ancestry, gender, sex, pregnancy, sexual orientation, gender identity and expression, age, disability, genetic information, national origin, veteran status, or any other characteristic protected by applicable law is prohibited.
 Retaliation against any person who reports such harassing or discriminatory behavior or files a complaint of discrimination or harassment, participates in any manner in an investigation or resolution of a report or complaint conducted by the University or an external agency, or otherwise opposes discrimination under federal and state laws, and this policy, is also prohibited.

-This policy applies to all University students, faculty, staff, and administrators, and to University guests, including but not limited to, visitors, volunteers, independent contractors, affiliates, consultants, and others doing business on the University campus.
+This policy applies to all University students, faculty, staff, and administrators, and to University guests, including but not limited to, visitors, volunteers, independent contractors, affiliates, vendors, consultants, and others doing business on the University campus.
 This policy prohibits any harassing and/or discriminatory behavior while on University property, at University sponsored activities, events, and off-campus programs including but not limited to, study abroad programs, internships, student teaching, and athletic events.
 This policy also applies to any off campus activity that has the effect of creating a hostile, intimidating, or offensive working and/or academic environment; or of interfering or limiting one's ability to participate in or benefit from an educational program or activity.
-This policy also expressly articulates the University's compliance with Title IX of the Education Amendments of 1972, which prohibits discrimination based on sex and gender of students and employees at educational institutions which receive federal financial assistance.
-In accordance with the Violence Against Women Act of 2013, this policy prohibits offenses of domestic violence, dating violence, sexual assault, and stalking.

-Every University of Scranton student has a responsibility to conduct him/herself in accordance with this policy as a condition of enrollment.
-Every University of Scranton employee has a responsibility to conduct him/herself in accordance with this policy as a condition of employment.
-Every supervisor has a responsibility to report to the University's Title IX officer complaints of harassment or discrimination that originate in area(s) under their supervision.
+Every University of Scranton student has a responsibility to conduct themselves in accordance with this policy as a condition of enrollment.
+Every University of Scranton employee has a responsibility to conduct themselves in accordance with this policy as a condition of employment.
+Every employee has a responsibility to report to the University's Title IX officer complaints of harassment or discrimination.
 Conduct found to be in violation of this policy will not be tolerated.
 Once informed of such conduct or behavior the University will investigate (either formal or informal) and seek resolution of the complaint.

-If an individual is found to be in violation of the policy, the University will take corrective action, including stopping the discriminatory and/or harassing behavior, preventing its reoccurrence, and remedving the effects of the behavior that violated this policy.
+If an individual is found to be in violation of the policy, the University will take corrective action, including stopping the discriminatory and/or harassing behavior, preventing its reoccurrence, and remedying the effects of the behavior that violated this policy.
 Members of the University community found to be in violation of this policy will face disciplinary action up to an including dismissal.
-All complaints alleging a violation of this policy by a member of the University community should be filed with the Office of Equity and Diversity, with the exception of complaints involving discriminatory and harassing behavior, including sexual harassment, between students, which should be filed with the Dean of Students or Director of Student Conduct & Assessment in the Student Life Division.
+All complaints alleging a violation of this policy by a member of the University community should be filed with the Office of Equity and Diversity.